iMCOTeam/k9-android-demo/README.md

 ```
 ConnectManager.getInstance().registerCallback(mCallback);
 ```
-* All the commands that interact with the band are in the CommandManager.java; eg:
+* All the commands that interact with the band are in the `CommandManager.java`. e.g:
 ```
 	// Get the name of the current band
         CommandManager.getDeviceName(new SendCommandCallback() {